sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [SVG Path Editor](https://yqnn.github.io/svg-path-editor/) : Online and open source SVG Path editor.
 - [EmailDrop](https://www.emaildrop.io/): Emaildrop is a free disposable email provider.
 - [Replit.com](https://replit.com): Free, collaborative, in-browser IDE to code in 50+ languages.
+- [Rosetta Code](https://rosettacode.org/): It's a programming chrestomathy site.
+It presents the same algorithms across different programming languages, allowing you to compare and learn how the same task can be accomplished in various languages.
 - [Svgator](https://www.svgator.com/): Animate svg graphically.
 Its like a video editor but for svg.
 - [Webhook.site](https://webhook.site/): Useful tool for test and debug webhooks.
 - [kandi](https://kandi.openweaver.com/): Jumpstart Application Development by finding the right Open Source resource